 Neoptix pioneered commercial fluorescent fiber optic sensing for electrical power applications.
 Their systems monitor transformers, jenereta, motors, and switchgear installations globally, with particular strength in utility and industrial markets.
 Acquisition by Luna Innovations expanded their product portfolio and market reach.

-7. Uhandisi wa Omega (USA)
+7. Uhandisi wa Omega (Marekani)

 9. AMETEK Land (USA/UK)

-AMETEK Land delivers non-contact temperature measurement systems for steel, kioo, saruji, na viwanda vya kuzalisha umeme.
+AMETEK Land delivers non-contact temperature measurement systems for steel, kioo, cement, na viwanda vya kuzalisha umeme.
 Their pyrometers and thermal imaging solutions withstand harsh industrial conditions while providing accurate process control data for quality optimization and energy efficiency.

 10. HBM (Ujerumani – now part of HBK)